 - Overview: Saxo Bank targets professional traders with its premium platform and access to 100+ currency pairs.
 Its SaxoTraderPRO platform offers advanced charting and algorithmic trading.
 In 2025, Saxo expanded its ESG (Environmental, Social, Governance) investment options and strengthened its API integrations for institutional clients.

-The U.S. forex market is the second-largest globally, with a daily turnover of $1.021 trillion in October 2023.
+The U.S. forex market is the second-largest globally, with a daily turnover of $1.021 trillion, based on recent reports.
 Strict regulations by the CFTC and NFA limit leverage to 50:1 and prohibit offshore brokers from accepting U.S. clients, creating an isolated market.
 This has led to consolidation, with Forex.com (owned by StoneX) dominating after acquiring FXCM.

 Top U.S. Brokers